MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/admin-overview.md

 >
 > Power Apps portals articles will be updated soon to reflect the latest terminology.

-The Power Apps Portals admin center allows you perform advanced administrative actions on portals.
+The Power Apps portals admin center allows you perform advanced administrative actions on portals.
 The admin center is available when a portal is provisioned successfully.

-## Open Power Apps Portals admin center
+## Open Power Apps portals admin center

 1. Sign in to [Power Apps](https://make.powerapps.com).